ni/systemlink-operations-handbook/handbook/network-security/network-security.md

     - DataFinder's network communication cannot be secured with TLS.

 - **Identity Provider**
-    - Active Directory, LDAP, and OpenID Connect are the supported identity providers.
+    - Active Directory, LDAP, and OpenID Connect are supported identity providers.
-        - Local Windows account may also be used (not shown)
+        - Local Windows account may also be used (not shown).
-        - Active Directory used the Active Directory protocol.
+        - Active Directory uses the Active Directory protocol.
         - LDAP uses the `ldap` or the `ldaps` protocols.
         - OpenID Connect uses HTTP or HTTPS.
 Refer to your OpenID Connect Provider's documentation on steps to enable HTTPS communication.
     - Refer to [Sign-on with LDAP](/ldap/ldap/). and [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) for details on setting up these identity providers.